-In part 2, we will show you how to share a single Noah database in five easy steps.
+In part 2, we showed you how to share a single Noah database in five easy steps.

-In part 3, we will show you how to easily merge patient records from one Noah computer database into another.
-This will ensure that all patient records and data from your Noah PCs will be contained in your office database.
+Now in Part 3, we will show you how to easily merge patient records from one Noah computer database into another.
+This will ensure that all patient records and data from your Noah PCs will be contained in your shared office database.

 Merging your patient records into the office database

 First, choose a PC which contains patient data in its local Noah database.
 Now here is what you need to:

 1. Open Noah System, choose the local Noah Database and log in.

 2. In the File menu, chose Export Patients.
 You will see the Export Options dialog:

 3. Choose to export all patients, for use in another Noah installation and click OK.
 In the Save As window, name the export file and click Save to save the file on your computer.

 4. You will see a message when the export is complete.
 Click OK and then restart Noah.

 5. At the log in screen, choose your shared Office Database and log in.